rhomobile/rhomobile-docs/docs/en/edge/guide/rhom_ruby.md

       redirect :action => :index
     end

-You can also define polymorphic sync associations, or sync associations across multiple classes.
+Polymorphic sync associations, or associations across multiple classes, also can be defined using array notations or multiple declarations:

 Using array notation:

     :::ruby
     belongs_to :parent_id, ['Product', 'Case']

-Or multiple declarations:
+Using multiple declarations:

     :::ruby
     belongs_to :parent_id, 'Product'
     belongs_to :parent_id, 'Case'

-If you are planning to use the bulk sync feature for your associated models, then you should take into consideration the corresponding support on the RhoConnect Server side.
+If planning to use the bulk sync feature for associated models, consider the corresponding support on the RhoConnect Server side.
 See [RhoConnect Bulk Sync associations](../rhoconnect/bulk-sync#bulk-sync-associations).

 ## Freezed models
-If you want to limit model attributes by specific list - you can 'freeze' model:
+To limit model attributes to a specific list, the model can be 'freezed':

     :::ruby
     class Customer